 - If you are immunosuppressed or have any serious chronic health issues, for example, uncontrolled diabetes.

-Dr. Hawes highlights that it is important to request a urine culture test before deciding on a type of antibiotics.
-If you are taking multiple antibiotics without checking bacterial drug sensitivity, it’s a guessing game that only increases your chances to develop a resistant bacteria.
+Dr. Hawes highlights that it is important to request a urine culture test before deciding on a type of antibiotic.
+If you are taking multiple antibiotics without checking bacterial drug sensitivity, it’s a guessing game that only increases your chances to develop resistant bacteria.

 Guess what, UTI is not the only diagnosis responsible for UTI-like symptoms.

 Unfortunately, this scenario happens way too often: you have had many well-diagnosed UTIs in the past, so when you complained of UTI-like symptoms, your doctor prescribed you antibiotics right away.